Focused Health History Interview

 Procedure Steps

-- Verify patient identity and establish a private, low-distraction interview setting.
+- Verify patient identity using two identifiers (for example name and date of birth) and establish a private, low-distraction interview setting.

 - Explain interview purpose and expected duration to reduce anxiety.